ankesh007/Image-Processing/Assignment_3/README.md

 `python3 inpaint.py`

 Note: The file works with hard_coded image path.
 Please make necessary changes to make it an argument.
-I am lazy to make this change.
+I am too lazy to make this change :p